evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ## Performance

-The Audi SQ6 e-tron delivers a solid performance with a maximum power of 355 kW (483 hp / 476 bhp) and a total torque of 650 Nm (480 ft-lb).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.4 seconds and reaches a top speed of 230 km/h (143 mph), making it competitive within its class.
+With overboost, the Audi SQ6 e-tron reaches a maximum power of 385 kW (524 hp / 516 bhp).
+Without overboost, it delivers 355 kW (483 hp / 476 bhp).
+The maximum torque is 650 Nm (480 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.4 seconds and reaches a top speed of 230 km/h (143 mph), demonstrating its solid performance.

 ## Battery, range, and charging